 TO THE TWO OF THEM

 Oh, Virginia.
 Writing this story sent me to my own archives, where it turns out I had a file on you.
-I found and reread the letters you sent me, felt, across the years, your hopes and wishes for me.
+I found and reread the letters you sent me, felt, across the years, finally fully understood the extent of your hopes and wishes for me.

 Once, when I was recovering from that surgery, you wrote me, “While you are recuperating try make peace with yourself – it is the greatest satisfaction one can know.
 I am thankful you will be around to fulfill your potential, which can be a wonderful thing for all.”

-Virginia, it took me until I was nearly as old as you were when we met, to truly, consistently, be at peace and in equipoise.
+Virginia, it took me until I was nearly as old as you were when we met, to truly, consistently, be at peace with myself, and in equipoise.